 This course discusses instrument ranges, characteristics, techniques and roles within the orchestra.
 Students will demonstrate orchestration competency that includes knowledge of notational conventions, understanding and producing different musical textures, exploring principles and techniques for combining sounds successfully, distinguishing between transcription, arranging, orchestration, and composition, and employing computer software as a tool for notation.
-Prerequisite: MU 307 Music Theory IV.
+Students will work individually and collaboratively on music projects demonstrating an understanding and use of these principles, techniques, and technologies.
+Prerequisite: MU 207 Music Theory II.
 A music software/technology fee will be charged.

-MU 410 Piano Literature
+MU 410 Music Literature

-This course examines the origins and development of piano music.
-Students will gain the foundational knowledge regarding research materials connected to piano literature, be able to analyze and recognize piano music from all style periods.
-Prerequisite: 4 semesters of MU 113 Private Piano Lessons or consent of instructor.
+This course will be co-taught by members of the music faculty and/or invited guest lecturers.
+Students will gain the foundational knowledge regarding research materials connected to the literature related to their chosen instrument, and be able to analyze and recognize music for their instrument from all style periods.
+Prerequisite: 4 semesters of for-credit private lessons or consent of instructor.